Netherlands

 The Netherlands pursues an active tax treaty policy in order to maintain and extend its wide tax treaty network.
 Most Dutch bilateral tax treaties are based on the OECD Model Tax Convention.
 The government has expressed that treaties with developing countries will be based on the United Nations (UN) Model Convention more often than was the case.
 The Netherlands has concluded bilateral tax treaties for the avoidance of double taxation on income and capital with over 90 countries worldwide.
 As of 1 July 2019, the multilateral instrument (MLI) has entered into force for the Netherlands.
 It first had effect on 1 January 2020.

 New treaties are concluded regularly.
-E.g. in June 2023, a new treaty with Belgium was signed (not yet in effect) and the treaty with Cyprus came into effect.
+E.g. in 2023, a new treaty with Belgium and in 2024 a new treaty with Bangladesh were signed (both not yet in effect).

-As of 8 December 2023, an additional mutual agreement with Belgium is in effect, which provides certainty in situations of cross-border employees who are working a part of their working time from their respective homes for employers that are based in the other country.
+As of 8 December 2023 an additional mutual agreement with Belgium is in effect, which provides certainty in situations of cross-border employees who are working a part of their working time from their respective homes for employers that are based in the other country.
+Currently, discussions are ongoing with Germany about the same topic.
+This is to result in a new Protocol to the current treaty.